 Prior to enrolment, you must have completed the National College for Teaching and Leaderships Skills Tests in literacy and numeracy.
 We offer Skills Test preparation days to help you to gain the knowledge to successfully complete the tests.

 A Disclosure and Barring Service (DBS) check is required at the point of accepting a place at the University.
 The Disclosure and Barring Service was established when the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) merged in 2012 and will now provide the criminal records checking service for this course.

 Candidates will need to meet all the Department for Education entry requirements for Initial Teacher Education courses including suitability and fitness to teach checks.

 Once we receive your application, we'll send you an acknowledgement letter along with further information about the interview process.

-If you would like to gain Early Years Teacher Status (EYTS) without studying the postgraduate modules, please apply for the course using the link and programme code above.
+If you would like to gain Early Years Teacher Status (EYTS) without studying the postgraduate modules, please apply for the course using the link above.
 There will be an opportunity to share your preference with us at interview stage, and we will amend your application to reflect your choice.